 Our science

 Broadly, our team shares an interest in understanding the movement and spatial ecology of animals across scales, particularly in the context of ecological heterogeneity and dynamic environments.
-We approach this question using a synthesis of movement, behavioral, and community ecology, in which animal movement is the critical conduit connecting individual behavior to population and ecosystem dynamics.
+We approach this question using a synthesis of movement, behavioral, population, and community ecology, in which animal movement is the critical conduit connecting individual behavior to population and ecosystem dynamics.

 Below are some of our current projects.
 We are always excited about developing new collaborations with like-minded researchers on these or any related topics, so please reach out!